TritonDataCenter/smartos-live/src/vm/man/vmadm.1m.md

     transition_expire:

-        When a KVM VM is in transition from running to either 'off' (in the case of stop) or 'start' (in the case of reboot), the transition_expire field will be set.
+        When a HVM VM is in transition from running to either 'off' (in the case of stop) or 'start' (in the case of reboot), the transition_expire field will be set.
 This value will indicate the time at which the current transaction will time out.
 When the transaction has timed out,